viniciusbm/readd-columns/README.md

 but learning it would probably have taken me longer than writing this short Python script.

+If the file is too big, use the option `--only-new` so that the output spreadsheet contains **only** the new data.

 ### Requirements
 Python &geq; 3.8 with the following libraries:
 - [openpyxl](https://foss.heptapod.net/openpyxl/openpyxl) &geq; 3.0.9 (MIT Licence)